 In determining the realistic capacity for the City's inventory of sites, the City considered land use controls and site improvements and assumed an 80 percent adjustment in residential zones to reflect developable acreage due to on-site improvements, including sidewalks, utility easements, and infrastructure improvements (roadway access, water, sewer, and stormwater).
 All sites are served by or planned to be served by infrastructure, with no constraints identified that would reduce capacity beyond the 80 percent adjustment.
 In mixed-use zones (including commercial zones where sites are in the DSP), the City assumed a 50 percent adjustment to reflect development standards and commercial development potential.
+Soledad's built density is the densest in county.
+Recent approved projects are mostly townhomes and small lot subdivisions are common.
 See Chapter 5, Constraints for more information.
 As shown in Table 6-3, recent projects have averaged buildouts with densities of 99 percent of the maximum allowed.
 The recent project examples have been in residential zones; however, the inventory includes many sites in commercial zones that are in the DSP.